 What is a Dry Vodka Martini?

-Vodka Martini without Vermouth
+Vodka Martini Without Vermouth

 What is in a Vodka Martini?

-The very first martini recipe reportedly called for orange bitters, so Robert’s recipe actually hearkens back to the martini’s beginnings!
+The very first martini recipe reportedly called for orange bitters, so Robert’s recipe actually hearkens back to the classic martini’s beginnings!
 Robert’s famous recipe only includes two ingredients (just like a traditional martini):

 He prefers to garnish his martinis with a lemon twist (see directions on how to make one below and in the recipe card), but also has olives on hand, in case a guest requests them.